OK-Cryptid/ok_cryptid_be/README.md

 ### Use of this Repository
 In order to run this application you need both this Backend Repository and the associated [Frontend Repository](https://github.com/OK-Cryptid/ok-cryptid-fe)

+**Backend Server**

+To explore the Backend queries navigate to https://cryptic-garden-95478.herokuapp.com/graphiql and check it out!

 **Frontend Server**

 For a full explanation to set-up the frontend server, please see the docs [Here](https://github.com/OK-Cryptid/ok-cryptid-fe#readme)